ashur/eleventy-nunjucks-storybook/README.md

 ## Links

-- Interested in reading more about this example project?
-See ["Using Storybook with Nunjucks components in Eleventy"][blog] for details
+- See [Using Storybook with Nunjucks components in Eleventy][blog] for a detailed walkthrough on how this site’s copy of Storybook is configured to work with Nunjucks macros
 - Want to see a working copy of this site’s Storybook?
 Head over to [eleventy-nunjucks-storybook-demo.netlify.app][sb]

 [blog]: https://multiline.co/mment/2022/01/eleventy-storybook/